 \section{Abstract}

-Among various applications of the AdS/CFT correspondence in condensed matter physics of particular importance is the realization of the phase transition between the normal and superconducting phase in a holographic QFT.
-After seminal papers on holographic superconductors that introduced the basic setup, one of the main lines of development focused on capturing the Meissner effect with all the relevant parameters, which requires inclusion of an external magnetic field.
-Although a complete holographic description of a superconductor is still lacking, the basic elements of the gravitational systems dual to what can be most accurately characterized as a charged superfluid have been established.
-Using holographic setups for describing three- and four-dimensional superconductors, we investigate the effect of noncommutative twist deformation of bulk fields on the phase transition parameters, such as the critical magnetic field and condensate.
-In a wider context, our results represent a first systematic attempt to elucidate the role of noncommutative gauge field theory as part of the bulk description of condensed matter systems.
+Among the various applications of the AdS/CFT correspondence in condensed matter physics, the realization of the phase transition between the normal and superconducting phases in holographic quantum field theory is of particular importance.
+Following seminal papers on holographic superconductors that introduced the basic framework, one major line of development has focused on capturing the Meissner effect with all relevant parameters, which requires the inclusion of an external magnetic field.
+Although a complete holographic description of a superconductor is still lacking, the basic elements of the gravitational systems dual to what can most accurately be characterized as a charged superfluid have been established.
+Using holographic setups to describe three- and four-dimensional superconductors, we investigate the effect of noncommutative twist deformation of bulk fields on the phase transition parameters, such as the critical magnetic field.
+In a broader context, our results represent the first systematic attempt to elucidate the role of noncommutative gauge field theory as part of the bulk description of condensed matter systems.